colinmasters/vapor-saas-backend-template/README.md

 - **I'm working on a course explaining everything in in a very detailed way.
 [Join the waitlist](https://tally.so/r/wbdgqg).**

 ## Overview
+- **Flexible Authentication Support**
-- **JWT-based user authentication using Firebase**
+  - Built-in support for two authentication providers:
+    1. **Firebase Authentication**
        - Firebase provides a very generous offering of 50,000 monthly active users for free
-  - You can swap firebase for a different provider with little effort
+       - Perfect for production use with Firebase's robust authentication features
+    2. **JWT Authentication**
+       - Simple JWT-based authentication for development or custom auth implementations
+       - Useful for testing or when you want to implement your own auth system
+  - Easily swappable authentication providers through a protocol-based design
+  - Comprehensive test coverage for both authentication methods
 - **Grouping users into organisations with user roles**
   - Think GitHub or Figma organization you have for your company
 - **Using PostgreSQL as database**
-  - Swappable for a different database supported by Vapor’s ORM framework Fluent, I’d recommend sticking with PostgreSQL though
+  - Swappable for a different database supported by Vapor's ORM framework Fluent, I'd recommend sticking with PostgreSQL though
 - **Sending emails using [IndiePitcher](https://indiepitcher.com)**
   - Send automated emails such as "You've been added to RockerAI organization as an admin."
   - Can be swapped for Sendgrid, Resend, or another solution